blockheron/platformer-uwo/README.md

 Use 'A' and 'D' keys to move right and left.
 Use Space or 'W' key to jump.

-Avoid the red obstacles and move into the green obstacle to complete the game.
+Avoid the fire and spiders, collect the coins, and move to the portal to complete the level.